Employer of Record (EOR) in Germany – Everything You Need to Know

 - Unemployment insurance (1.3 %) – unemployment protection

-- U1 (2.5 %) – reimbursement for continued pay during sickness
+- U1 (2.5 %) – reimbursement (partial) for longtime sickness

 - U2 (0.34 %) – reimbursement for maternity and parental leave